shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_APIv3Filter.md

 ###**json_body:**
+"""
-"""Middleware to allow method arguments to be passed as serialized JSON.
+    Middleware to allow method arguments to be passed as serialized JSON.

     Accepting arguments as JSON is useful for accepting data that may be more complex than simple primitives.